CNES/S1Tiling/docs/files.rst

 :Metadata: No metadata is added at this step.

 .. note::
-   These files are kept as a same calibrated and cut S1 image can be orthorectified for producing several intersecting S2 tiles.
+   These files can be kept as a same calibrated and cut S1 image can be orthorectified for producing several intersecting S2 tiles.

 .. note::
-   If :program:`S1Processor` is executed with ``--no-cache-before-ortho`` option, the processing will be done in memory and no orthoready file will be produced.
-If not, by default, you'll have to explicitly clean these temporary files.
+   These temporary files will be produced only if :program:`S1Processor` is executed with ``--cache-before-ortho`` option.
+In that case, the processing will no longer be done in memory and orthoready files will be produced.
+   You would also have to explicitly clean these temporary files.

 .. _orthorectified-files: